-4. Action taken to involve the relevant programme partners in the preparation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation
+4. Action taken to involve the relevant programme partners in the preperation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation

-Reference: point (g) of Article 17(3) Text field [10 000]
+Reference: point (g) of Article 17(3)

-In line with regulatory requirements laid down in Article 8 of the CPR, the MA/JS of Interreg IPA CBC programme HR-BA-ME has involved a broad range of relevant partners in preparing the new programme for 2021-2027.
+In line with regulatory requirements laid down in Article 8 of the CPR, the participating countries with the assistance of MA/JS of Interreg IPA CBC programme HR-BA-ME 2014-2020, has involved a broad range of relevant partners in preparing the new programme for 2021-2027.